jaykru-tt/tt-container/README.md

+# Usage
+Tweak the Dockerfile as you wish, change the username, etc.
+Build the container: `sudo docker built -t jaykrutt/tt-dev:latest .` from this directory.

+Then you can start up a new instance with `./dock.rb`.
+Make sure you have docker installed.
+This currently requires sudo to be installed and your user to be a sudoer. dock.rb will map most things in your home folder into the container.
+Please look carefully at dock.rb to make sure this fits your requirements.

-This is an opinionated container setup derived from the tt-metalium Ubuntu 22.04 container image.
+# This is an opinionated container setup derived from the tt-metalium Ubuntu 22.04
+container image.
 It come with nix pre-installed, as well as a handful of packages installed from nix: